>>>View our calendar for details about upcoming trips.<<

 The December program is a bird identification brush-up for the ensuing Christmas Bird Counts.
 Check the calendar's details to see if we're organizing a potluck dinner before the lecture.

-Other topics of discussion have included hunting and grazing at Tolowa Dunes State Park; Lake Earl breaching; management of state wildlife areas; establishment of Important Bird Areas (IBAs); Eureka's proposed Marina Center Project; removal of billboards on the Humboldt Bay National Wildlife Refuge; Humboldt Bay dredging; and creation of Marine Life Protected Areas (MLPAs) off the northern California coast.
+Other topics of discussion have included hunting and grazing at Tolowa Dunes State Park; Lake Earl breaching; management of state wildlife areas; establishment of Important Bird Areas (IBAs); Eureka's proposed Marina Center Project; removal of billboards on the Humboldt Bay National Wildlife Refuge; Humboldt Bay dredging; and creation of Marine Life Protected Areas (MLPAs) off the northern California coast; and currently Oyster Farming in North Humboldt Bay.

 Godwit Cafe at Godwit Days

 RRAS operates the Godwit Café at the Godwit Days festival in April.
 Godwit Days is a 7-day spring migration bird festival celebrating the Marbled Godwit and all the birds of the coastal redwoods, bays, marshes, and mudflats of California's Redwood Coast.

 Besides providing hot food and drinks to visitors, RRAS sells merchandise and answers questions about the organization.
-The 2015 Godwit Days Festival will take place April 15-21.
-Learn more at www.godwitdays.org.
+The 2016 Godwit Days Festival will take place April 13-19.
+2016’s Keynote Speaker will be David Sibley!
+Learn more at www.godwitdays.org. (.org not .com!)